d46/blog/content/angular4-2018-best-practice-part-1.md

 ## What are these states?
 States come from state pattern.

-There are three subjects we have to know about in this pattern.
+There are three subjects we should know about this.

-First is a store.
-You can call it's a giant object or final data.
+First is store, giant object or final data of our application.

-Second is a state.
-States are particularly actions/status in the flow.
-For example, the car on tier 2 is telling us; The car's state for the tier is on two.
+Second is state, particularly action/status of the application.
+For example, the car on tier 2 means; The car's state for the tier is on two.
+In other words, the application tier is 2 (Application=Car).
 The car's state for the window is open/true.

-Third are reducers.
-They are a bunch of functions/methods that help to change states in the store.
+Third are reducers, bunch of functions/methods help to change the states on the store.

 Let's explain with some hack.